October 16, 2017

 Welch Conference explores latest applications to biology, medicine, materials

-HOUSTON, July 24, 2017 – Scientists will gather in Houston Oct.
+HOUSTON, Oct.
+16, 2017 – Some 500 scientists will gather in Houston Oct.
 23-24 for “Advances in Synthetic and Biological Chemistry,” the 61st Welch Foundation Conference on Chemical Research.
 There, leading researchers will share their progress in discovering or creating compounds with useful new properties for potential applications in biology, medicine and materials.

 “Chemists are improving on Mother Nature’s original designs by inventing new methods to discover next generation therapeutics with unprecedented pathway-specific activity,” said Peter B. Dervan, chair of both the conference and The Welch Foundation’s Scientific Advisory Board.
 “Fundamental advances in science and technology at the nanoscale are being developed with opportunities in personalized medicine as well as energy-related applications.”